OSGeoLabBp/tutorials/english/data_processing/lessons/pc2grid.rst

 Now we disscuss some interesting parts of the code.

 At the beginning some command line parameters are processed.
-The third parameter is a name for the function to calculate the grid cell value from the points inside it.
+The third parameter is the name for the function to calculate the grid cell value from the points inside it.
 Here we assign the address of the function to variable *fu* and later this is used to call the necessary function.
 We suppose the parameter of these functions is a numpy vector (vector of Z coordinates).